 Moorish-style mansion.
 Not only does it provide breathtaking scenery,

 but it also provides comfort and luxury in a historic building!

 With spa facilities, an outdoor swimming pool, and a restaurant with one Michelin star, this hotel is the perfect place to unwind and enjoy a little luxury after a long day of touring Portimao and the Algarve.

 Jupiter Algarve Hotel

-Located across the street from the beach, the staff is friendly and the rooms are clean, spacious and bright.
+Located across the street from the beach, the staff at the Jupiter Algarve hotel are friendly and the rooms are clean, spacious and bright.

 hotel has both indoor and outdoor swimming pools, a sauna, a spa, a

 gym, and 24-hour room service.
 The staff at Jupiter are always ready to

 help you get the most out of your stay!